nivmirkin/Classifying-Political-Bias-in-News-Articles-with-DistilBERT-and-LoRA/README.md

 ## Overview

 In today's news landscape, understanding political bias is crucial.
-This project uses DistilBERT and LoRA to classify news articles into left, center, or right categories.
+This project uses DistilBERT and LoRA to classify news articles into left, center, or right categories by their content.
 It leverages a pre-existing dataset to train and evaluate the model for detecting political bias efficiently.

 ![The Terms Left & Right](https://github.com/user-attachments/assets/8afb88bb-128f-46ed-98f0-be1f7e9fa467)